finom/defi/packages/react/README.md

 ### useStore
 `useStore(storeSelector?) => object`

-This is the simplest but at the same time an important hook.
+This is simple but at the same time an important hook.
 The only thing it does is it returns store context value.
-In other words it replaces `useContext(DefiContext)`.
-Plus to that you can pass a selector which should return store slice in case if you need to get access to a nested object.
+In other words it does the same as `useContext(DefiContext)`.
+You can also pass a selector function which should return store slice in case if you need to get access to a nested object.

 ```js
 const store = useStore(); // returns store